commercetools/connect-payment-integration-adyen/README.md

 - `ADYEN_APPLEPAY_OWN_MERCHANT_DOMAIN`: The merchant domain verified in the Apple portal.
 Only needed if using an own certificate.
 Do not add the https protocol.
 - `ADYEN_APPLEPAY_OWN_DISPLAY_NAME`: A string of 64 or fewer UTF-8 characters containing the canonical name for your store, suitable for display.
 This needs to remain a consistent value for the store and shouldn’t contain dynamic values such as incrementing order numbers.
 Only needed if using an own certificate.
 - `ADYEN_SHOPPER_STATEMENT`: The text to be shown on the shopper's bank statement.
 For more information, see [Adyen's reference](https://docs.adyen.com/api-explorer/Checkout/71/post/payments#request-shopperStatement).
-- ADYEN_STORED_PAYMENT_METHODS_ENABLED: Indicates if the stored payment methods feature is enabled or not.
+- `ADYEN_STORED_PAYMENT_METHODS_ENABLED`: Indicates if the stored payment methods feature is enabled or not.
 Must be a string value of "true" or "false".
-- ADYEN_STORED_PAYMENT_METHODS_PAYMENT_INTERFACE: A string value which is used to set the corresponding "paymentInterface" value on the CT payment-methods.
+- `ADYEN_STORED_PAYMENT_METHODS_PAYMENT_INTERFACE`: A string value which is used to set the corresponding "paymentInterface" value on the CT payment-methods.
-- ADYEN_STORED_PAYMENT_METHODS_INTERFACE_ACCOUNT: A string value which is used to set the corresponding "interfaceAccount" value on the CT payment-methods.
+- `ADYEN_STORED_PAYMENT_METHODS_INTERFACE_ACCOUNT`: A string value which is used to set the corresponding "interfaceAccount" value on the CT payment-methods.
-- ADYEN_NOTIFICATION_HMAC_TOKENIZATION_WEBHOOKS_KEY: A specific hmac key for the tokenization webhooks from Adyen.
+- `ADYEN_NOTIFICATION_HMAC_TOKENIZATION_WEBHOOKS_KEY`: A specific hmac key for the tokenization webhooks from Adyen.
 If not provided then the existing "ADYEN_NOTIFICATION_HMAC_KEY" env value is used.

+## Feature

+### stored payment methods

+The feature stored payment methods allows the payment details to be tokenised to the next time the customers goes through Checkout they won't have to re-enter the payment details.

+Currently supported payment-methods for storing: (for both web-components and drop-ins)

+- `card`

+#### Setting up stored payment methods

+1. update the env configuration
+   1.1 set `ADYEN_STORED_PAYMENT_METHODS_ENABLED` to `true`.
+By default it is not enabled.
+   1.2 set `ADYEN_STORED_PAYMENT_METHODS_PAYMENT_INTERFACE` to any string value.
+   1.3 optionally set `ADYEN_STORED_PAYMENT_METHODS_INTERFACE_ACCOUNT` to any string value.
+   1.4 for the tokenization notifications choose between using a new HMAC key by setting `ADYEN_NOTIFICATION_HMAC_TOKENIZATION_WEBHOOKS_KEY` or if unset the connector will use the HMAC key of `ADYEN_NOTIFICATION_HMAC_KEY`
+2. create a new CT API client which the additional scope of `manage_payment_methods` and update the corresponding env values.
+The connector health check will fail if the feature is enabled but the configured API client is missing this scope.
+3. create a new webhook in Adyen of type `Recurring tokens life cycle events` with the event to be send of `recurring.token.created`.
+   2.1 the destination must be to `<processorUrl>/notifications/tokenization` 2.2 choose either the existing hmac key or generate a new one
+4. ensure that before Checkout is instantiated the `cart.customerId` is set to the correct customer.
+The Adyen connector uses this for all interactions.

+#### CT payment-methods and Adyen tokens

+When a payment method is tokenized for the first time Adyen will send a new notification stating that the payment method has been tokenized.
+The processor handles the notification by creating a new payment-method in CT.
+The payment-method is attached to the `cart.customerId` as well as the `paymentInterface` and `interfaceAccount` are set based on the previously configured env values.

+The next time the same customer goes through Checkout (either using drop-ins or web-components) they will see the stored payment method as a option to pay with.

 ## Development